Molly Verney

-Mary Verney (1675 - February 1696) known also as Molly, & Mall Klenyg was a British noblewoman best known for having the first instance of recorded use of the word Japan as a verb in English in 1683.
+Mary Verney (1675 – February 1696) known also as Molly, & Mall Klenyg was an English noblewoman best known for having the first instance of recorded use of the word Japan as a verb in English in 1683.

 Biography

 Verney was born in 1675 to Mary Abell (1641-1715) and Edmund Verney (1636-1688), the granddaughter of Mary Blacknall (1616-1650) and Ralph Verney (1613-1696).
 She had two brothers, Ralph (d.1686) and Edmund Verney (d.1690) who upon their deaths, made Verney heiress to the West Claydon estate.
 As early as 1679, the family would spend lavish amounts of money on Verney dressing her in silk frocks.

 In 1682 she travelled with her father Edmund Verney to London to be engaged at Gorges School upon her request; Gorges being a boarding school for upper-class women (knocked down in 1762) which stood on the Cheyne Walk; where she took dancing and handcraft lessons run by Josias Priest.
 In 1688 her father died leaving the family with his debts, which Verney's guardian Ralph Verney (d.
 1696) was reticent to pay, and caused a tightening of finances in Molly Verneys household expenses.

-By 1690 she had become the heir of the estate due to the fact her mother suffered from Hysteria (most likely what we now refer to as Bipolar disorder or Postnatal depression) and as such became more active in English society as a suitable future marriage partner.
-The following year she began having an affair with a local cleric who works for her mother Mary.
+By 1690 she had become the heir of the estate, as her mother suffered from what was then called hysteria (most likely bipolar disorder or postnatal depression) and as such became more active in English society as an eligible heiress.
+The following year she began having an affair with a local cleric who worked for her mother.
 Aghast by the unsuitability of the match, her grandfather Ralph proposed she be engaged to the Gentleman Robert Dormer, the son of a nearby lawyer and Quainton landowner in 1692.
 However Verney turned down the offer and instead eloped with the son of John Kelyng; another prominent lawyer and landowner; in 1693 and married him in secret, moving in June 1693 to live with John Kelyng's wife in 'Fisher Street in Red Lion square'.

 From 1694 to 1696 she had to persuade the Verney family to agree to the marriage, primarily that of her guardian now Baronet Ralph Verney.
 With the help of the Stewkely family (her Aunt Gardina and first cousin Cary Stewkeley) who argued to the Baronet that Verney would not simply marry for financial gain, Verney did eventually receive permission from the Baronet to marry, but she would not inherit her family estate, which instead went to the Abell family.
 She gave birth but died of childbirth complications in February 1696, and her infant daughter Mary also died 3 months later.